“And so the adventure begins…..”

 Food – mmmm nom nom nom

-Thailand is know throughout the world for having incredible food.
+Thailand is known throughout the world for having incredible food.
 You have to stuff up pretty bad to get a bad meal – but it can happen.
-If you go to overly touristy areas, you generally won’t find true authentic thai food.
+If you go to overly touristy areas, you generally won’t find true authentic Thai food.
 You will often find cheaply and poorly made food that will leave you disappointed, and wondering what all of the fuss was about.

-One of the best ways to find good Thai food is simple – Eat where the local eat.
+One of the best ways to find good Thai food is simple – Eat where the locals eat.

 Chinatown Street Food Market (also known as Samphanthawong) – Yaowarat Road

 Head to Bangkok’s Chinatown on a Friday or Saturday night, and you will be taken away on a foodie adventure.
 The streets are lined with street cart after street cart, all offering up their foodie delights.
 Roast duck noodle, crispy pork on rice, steamed pork buns and one of my all time favourites bbq enoki mushroom wrapped in bacon.
 Much of the food is very Chinese influenced – but you are bound to have a fantastic meal.

 The choices are endless.
 And the smells are enchanting.